 The Extreme Networks 6GHz Standard Power (SP) Automated Frequency Coordination (AFC) solution uses a third-party AFC service to regulate standard power operation in the 6GHz Wi-Fi band.
 The 6GHz SP APs require geo-location coordinates to query the third-party AFC service for 6GHz spectrum.
 The APs are provided with geo-location coordinates by the Geo-Location Agent running in ExtremeCloud IQ or ExtremeCloud IQ Controller.

-The anchor APs provide geo-location coordinates to the Geo-Location Agent based on their integral or built-in GPS module or by the ExtremeCloud IQ Mobile Companion app (AFC Mobile app).
+Anchor APs provide coordinates to Geo-Location Agent - The anchor APs provide geo-location coordinates to the Geo-Location Agent, using the built-in GPS module or the ExtremeCloud IQ IQ Mobile Companion app (AFC Mobile app).

-Having determined the geo-location coordinates of the APs, the AFC Agent then queries the third-party AFC servers to obtain and assign the AFC 6GHz spectrum for them.
-The SP service is brought up.
+AFC 6GHz spectrum is assigned - Having determined the APs' geo-location coordinates, the AFC Agent queries the third-party AFC servers to obtain and assign the AFC 6GHz spectrum for the APs.

 Anchor APs - Anchor APs are APs that obtain geo-location coordinates, either from an integrated GPS unit or from the ExtremeCloud IQ Mobile Companion app (AFC Mobile app).